voxel51/fiftyone-plugins/plugins/hello-world/README.md

 ## Operators

-### my_alert_operator

--   example of a very basic JS operator

-### count
+### count_samples

--   example of a simple python operator
--   returns the size of the current view
+A basic Python operator that displays the number of samples in the current view or optionally the entire dataset.

+### show_alert

+A basic JS operator that displays an alert.